jas122/AECOM-Student-Extension/README.md

 ## Description
 The AECOM Student Extension was made to facilitate access to important websites for medical students at the Albert Einstein College of Medicine.
+The extension does not collect any identifying information from the end user.

 ## License
 Copyright © 2021 Jasper Sim.
-The Albert Einstein College of Medicine
+The Albert Einstein College of Medicine in the Bronx, NY has no affiliation with this software.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.